Skip to main content

 Tel.:

 J. Zaffran got his PhD at Ecole Normale Superieure de Lyon (ENSL) in France in 2014, under the supervision of Prof. Philippe Sautet in the field of molecular modelling applied to heterogeneous catalysis.
-After a Postdoctoral fellowship at the Technion-Israel Institute of Technology (IIT) in Israel, followed by a research stay at ShanghaiTech University in China as a Research Assistant Professor, he joined the National French Research Center (CNRS) as a full Researcher in 2020 at Eco-Efficient Products and Process Laboratory (E2P2L), an international joint unit between the CNRS and Solvay Industries.
+After a Postdoctoral fellowship at the Technion-Israel Institute of Technology (IIT) in Israel, followed by a research stay at ShanghaiTech University in China as a Research Assistant Professor, he joined the National French Research Center (CNRS) as a full Researcher in 2020 at Eco-Efficient Products and Process Laboratory (E2P2L), an international joint unit between the CNRS and Syensqo Industries.

 J. Zaffran expertise area is related to the development of predictive models combining density functional theory (DFT) calculations and machine learning (ML), in order to fast predict surface reactivity.
 This computational catalyst design approach is expected to provide a significant help to experimentalists, significantly speeding up the catalyst formulation process.
 So far, J. Zaffran is the author of more than twenty publications in peer-reviewed journals with high impact factors.
 His research has many fields of application, from biomass and CO2 conversion into valuables to photoactive electrodes for photoelectrochemical devices and fuel cells.